0x192/universal-android-debloater/README.md

   <summary>WINDOWS</summary>

   - Download [android platform tools](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and unzip it somewhere.
-  - [Add the android platform tool to your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) **OR** download UAD in the same folder.
+  - [Add the android platform tools to your PATH](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) **OR** make sure to launch UAD from the same directory.

   - [Install USB drivers for your device](https://developer.android.com/studio/run/oem-usb#Drivers)
   - Check your device is detected: